ballerina-platform/ballerina-dev-website/learn/user-guide/network-communication/gRPC/grpc.md

 The `AddRequest` message contains a structure for an additional operation, which has an array of numbers to be added together.
 The `AddResponse` message contains a `singular result` field of the type `int64`.

-Commonly-used ProtoBuf types and the respective  Ballerina types that can be mapped to them are shown below.
+Commonly-used Protobuf types and the respective  Ballerina types that can be mapped to them are shown below.

 - `int32` - `int`
 - `int64` - `int`